How to write for SEO

 Don’t forget about titles, meta descriptions and headings

-Titles tags, meta descriptions, and headings are all important to think about when writing for SEO.
+Titles tags, meta descriptions, and headings are all important to think about when writing for SEO, and they also contribute to some of the most common SEO challenges marketers face.
 Each one of these components should have one of your keywords incorporated at the front.

 Here’s what a title tag looks like: